esztersojtory/vitessce_data/README.md

 }
 ```

-The configs for the datasets in this repository are in the .h5ad.zarr directory.
-More example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

 ## Upload JSON

-Upload the JSON to the GitHub Page.
-Ensure that the URL points to the .h5ad.zarr directory in the GitHub pages  (user.github.io/example/example.h5ad.zarr)
+If the data is hosted on GitHub, ipload the JSON as well.
+Ensure that the URL in the config.JSON points to the .h5ad.zarr directory in the GitHub Page (user.github.io/example/example.h5ad.zarr).

 # Vitessce URL
 A shareable Vitessce.io URL can now be generated by following this template.